UC Bicentennial Community Engagement Grants

-Non-profit (501 c 3 tax exempt status) organizations located in Hamilton County, Cincinnati are eligible to apply.
+Non-profit (501c3 or tax exempt government agency) organizations serving the city of Cincinnati are eligible to apply.
 Organizations may submit a maximum of two proposals per organizational unit, program, or facility.
 If chosen, the organization will be asked to execute a grant agreement, and will submit a copy of the organization’s IRS determination letter, verifying proof as a qualified tax-exempt entity.

 - Engage UC students as volunteers

 - Demonstrate capacity to sustain a collaboration with UC for a 3-year period

 - Align with one of the following signature engagement areas:

 - Student achievement and service to local schools

 - Public health

 - Community futures (i.e. a project that helps to enrich or sustain existing urban Cincinnati communities)

 In addition, reviewers will consider:

 - Potential impact of the project (e.g. number of community members affected, physical community changes, etc.)